 The Company's target for greenhouse gas emission reductions, which it has specified a performance indicator, and recent results are shown in the charts below.
 While the target is for Scope 1 and 2 emissions, the Company plans to reduce Scope 3 emissions in the future after determining calculation methods.

-Greenhouse gas emission reduction target1
+Greenhouse gas emission reduction targets and results